-The Investment strategy guides investment decisions based on factors such as investment objectives and risk tolerance.
 Does this financial product consider principal adverse impacts on sustainability factors?

-- X Yes, the sub-fund management considers the following principle adverse impacts on sustainability factors from Annex I of the Commission Delegated Regulation (EU) 2022/1288 supplementing the Sustainable Finance Disclosure Regulation: - Carbon footprint (no. 2); - GHG intensity of investee companies (no. 3); - Exposure to companies active in the fossil fuel sector (no. 4); - Emissions to water (no. 8); - Violation of UN Global Compact principles and OECD Guidelines for multinational enterprises (no. 10); and - Exposure to controversial weapons (no. 14).
+- X Yes, the sub-fund considers the following principal adverse impacts on sustainability factors from Annex I of the Commission Delegated Regulation (EU) 2022/1288 supplementing the Sustainable Finance Disclosure Regulation: - Greenhouse gas (GHG) emissions (no. 1); - · Carbon footprint (no. 2); - GHG intensity of investee companies (no. 3); - Exposure to companies active in the fossil fuel sector (no. 4); - Violations of UN Global Compact principles and OECD Guidelines for multinational enterprises (no. 10); and - Exposure to controversial weapons (anti-personnel mines, cluster munitions, chemical weapons and biological weapons) (no. 14).

-The above principal adverse impacts are considered at product level through the exclusion strategy for the sub-fund's assets that are aligned with environmental and social characteristics via the proprietary ESG assessment methodology as detailed in section "What are the binding elements of the investment strategy used to select the investments to attain each of the environmental or social characteristics promoted by this financial product?".
+The aforementioned principal adverse impacts are considered at product level by applying the DWS ESG assessment methodology or exclusions to the assets of the sub-fund that meet the promoted environmental and social characteristics as detailed in section "What are the binding elements of the investment strategy used to select the investments to attain each of the environmental or social characteristics promoted by this financial product?".

-For sustainable investments, the principal adverse impacts are further considered in the DNSH assessment as described above in section "How have the indicators for adverse impacts on sustainability factors been taken into account?".
+For sustainable investments, the principal adverse impacts are also considered in the DNSH assessment as described above in section "How have the indicators for adverse impacts on sustainability factors been taken into account?".

-Further information on principal adverse impacts will be provided in an annex to the sub-fund's annual report.
+Further information on principal adverse impacts on sustainability factors will be provided in an annex to the sub-fund's annual report.